wrightni/OSSP/readme.md

 This example will process all .tif and .jpg files in the input directory, using the training data found in training\_dataset\_file using two processors, and splitting the image into four sections

 In general, images should be divided into parts small enough to easily load into RAM.
 This depends strongly on the computer running these scripts.
 Segments should typically not exceed 1 or 2gb in size for best results.
-For the 5-7mb RGB images provided as test subjects, subdivision is not required (use –s 1 as the optional argument).
-Processing speed can be increased by combining subdivision with multiple cores.
+For ~10mb sRGB images subdivision is not required (use –s 1 as the optional argument).
 For a full multispectral WorldView scene, which may be 16gb or larger, 9 or 16 segments are typically needed.

 ### preprocess.py